sarmbruster/neo4j-querykiller/README.md

 This project's goal is to provide a convenient way to terminate individual cypher queries running on a Neo4j server.

-> NB: for now, only the old, non-transactional cypher endpoint is supported.

 Installation
 ------------